vitaoTM/finance-tracker/README.md

 # README

-This is the finance tracker app from the Complete Ruby on Rails Developer course
+This is the finance tracker app

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version: 2.6.2

-* System dependencies

 * Configuration